10th Anniversary Acoustic World Tour

 The 10th Anniversary Acoustic World Tour was a 2012–13 worldwide concert tour by English singer-songwriter Patrick Wolf.

 Background

 The tour was launched in 2012 to celebrate Wolf's 10th anniversary in the music industry.
-Wolf toke the stage playing grand piano, Celtic harp, dulcimer and more.
+Wolf took the stage playing grand piano, Celtic harp, dulcimer and more.
 He was accompanied by one other musician on stage and had promised to play an entirely different set list on each night of the tour.
 The tour continued in 2013.